Interior secretary seeks to rid US of derogatory place names - NewsBreak

 Interior secretary seeks to rid US of derogatory place names

-ALBUQUERQUE, N.M. — (AP) — U.S. Interior Secretary Deb Haaland on Friday formally declared “squaw” a derogatory term and said she is taking steps to remove it from federal government use and to replace other derogatory place names.
+ALBUQUERQUE, N.M.
+(AP) — U.S. Interior Secretary Deb Haaland on Friday declared “squaw” to be a derogatory term and said she is taking steps to remove the term from federal government use and to replace other derogatory place names.

-Haaland is ordering a federal panel tasked with naming geographic places to implement procedures to eliminate what she called racist terms from federal use.
-The decision provides momentum to a movement that has included the dismantling of other historical markers and monuments considered offensive across the country.

 “Our nation’s lands and waters should be places to celebrate the outdoors and our shared cultural heritage — not to perpetuate the legacies of oppression,” Haaland said in a statement.
 “Today’s actions will accelerate an important process to reconcile derogatory place names and mark a significant step in honoring the ancestors who have stewarded our lands since time immemorial.”

-The first Native American to lead a Cabinet agency, Haaland is from Laguna Pueblo in New Mexico.
+The first Native American to hold a cabinet position, Haaland is from Laguna Pueblo in New Mexico.

-The U.S. Senate on Thursday confirmed Charles F. "Chuck" Sams III as head of the National Park Service, making him the first Native American to hold that position.
-Haaland previously said Sams, who is Cayuse and Walla Walla, of the Confederated Tribes of the Umatilla Indian Reservation in Oregon, would be an asset as the administration works to make national parks more accessible to everyone.

-The Native American Rights Fund applauded Haaland's move to address derogatory place names, saying action by the federal government is long overdue.
+The Native American Rights Fund applauded Haaland’s move, saying action by the federal government is long overdue.

 The task force will be made up of representatives from federal land management agencies and experts with the Interior Department.
 Tribal consultation and public feedback will be part of the process.